wubuku/Dapp-LCDP/README.md

 A **true** Low-code development platform(LCDP) that helps developers build decentralized applications(Dapps) that maximize the use of blockchains as technical infrastructure.

 A low-code development platform that allows developers to build extremely complex decentralized applications with experiences that are very close to developing "traditional" applications.
-Many developers of "traditional" applications have already established deep insights into various domains and have no lack of software development experiences, and they are eager to utilize their talent and intelligence in the decentralized world as soon as possible.

 We know things can't be done overnight.
-In the initial phase, the platform will prioritize support for building Dapps running on the Move public blockchain.
+In the initial phase, the platform will prioritize support for building Dapps running on Move public blockchains.

 In the longer term, the platform does not restrict developers to use any programming language to build Dapps, allowing them to focus on the implementation of the "business logic".
 Thus, developers of "traditional" applications can more easily enjoy the dividends of blockchain development; while "traditional" enterprise software and Web 2.0 Internet applications, which are already highly complex, can be migrated onto blockchains at low cost and become decentralized Web 3.0 applications.

-## What is a "true" low-code development platform
+### What is a "true" low-code development platform

 "What is this 'true' low-code development platform you speak of?"